lyndonhenry/souffle/kafka/README.md

     - The `example` docker compose files are used to test the system.
     - The `yes-cloud` docker compose files **are to be run in Azure**.
     - The `no-cloud` docker compose files **are to be run on plang8**.
-    - Note that the user will be prompted to continue generating the real experiments once the example experiments are generated.
-    - By terminating the script before the real experiments are generated, the system can be tested on the examples only.
+    - This uses the code in `./kafka/rust/souffle_on_kafka.sh`.

 - `script-to-run-experiments.sh`
     - Runs the experiments, using Docker compose commands.
     - A user's AWS credentials are written to a `.env` file; the script then changes to the directory of the `.env` file, so that calls to `docker-compose` use the contents of this file to populate the environment variables.
     - Each experiment generates a log file in `s3://souffle-on-kafka/output/log`; we check for the existence of this log file in the S3 bucket to signal an experiment's termination.

+- `script-to-analyse-logs.sh`
+    - Produces a `metrics.csv` from the logs in `~/.souffle/output/log`.
+    - This uses the code in `./kafka/log-parser`.
+    - Note that the log files must be synced from the S3 bucket.

+- `script-to-generate-results.sh`
+    - Produces results from the `metrics.csv` file generated by `script-to-analyse-results.sh`.
+    - This uses the `./kafka/generate-results.dl` Datalog program for analysis.

 ## Results